-The aim of this course is to prepare students to apply new and emerging doctrine that can be used to provide intelligence support specific to asymmetric threats in the context of hybrid conflicts at the operational and strategic levels.
-The course provides real world examples and case studies in a collaborative exercise environment that encourages students to utilize creative and critical thinking skills.
+Prepare students to apply new and emerging doctrine that can be used to provide intelligence support specific to asymmetric threats in the context of hybrid conflicts at the operational and strategic levels.

 If you wish to join a course you may have your agency POC send a seat request.